rodneyshupe/Cookbook/Recipes/Entrees/Beef/CastIronSteaksWithHerbButter.rst

 Directions
 ----------

-1. Sprinkle entire surface of each steak with 1 teaspoon salt.
-Let sit at room temperature for at least 30 minutes and up to 1 hour.
+1. Sprinkle the entire surface of each steak with 1 teaspoon salt.
+Let sit at room temperature at least 30 minutes and up to 1 hour.
-2. Adjust oven rack to middle position, place 12-inch cast-iron skillet on rack, and heat oven to 500F.
-Combine butter, shallot, parsley, chives, garlic, and 1/4 teaspoon pepper in bowl; set aside.
+2. Adjust the oven rack to the middle position, set a 12-inch cast-iron skillet on the rack, and heat the oven to 500F.
+Combine the butter, shallot, parsley, chives, garlic, and 1/4 teaspoon pepper in a bowl and set aside.
-3. When oven reaches 500F, pat steaks dry with paper towels and season with pepper.
-Using potholders, remove skillet from oven and place over medium-high heat; turn off oven.
-Being careful of hot skillet handle, add oil and heat until just smoking.
-Cook steaks, without moving them, until lightly browned on first side, about 2 minutes.
-Flip steaks and cook until lightly browned on second side, about 2 minutes.
+3. Once the oven reaches 500F, pat the steaks dry with paper towels and season with pepper.
+Using potholders, pull the skillet from the oven and set it over medium-high heat; turn off the oven.
+Watch the hot handle, add the oil, and heat until just smoking.
+Cook the steaks, without moving them, until lightly browned on the first side, about 2 minutes.
+Flip and cook until lightly browned on the second side, about 2 minutes.
-4. Flip steaks, reduce heat to medium-low, and cook, flipping every 2 minutes, until steaks are well browned and meat registers 120F to 125F (for medium-rare), 7 to 9 minutes.
-Transfer steaks to carving board, dollop 2 tablespoons herb butter on each steak, tent with aluminum foil, and let rest for 5 to 10 minutes.
-Slice steaks 1/2 inch thick and serve.
+4. Flip the steaks again, reduce the heat to medium-low, and cook, flipping every 2 minutes, until well browned and the meat registers 120F to 125F for medium-rare, 7 to 9 minutes.
+Transfer to a carving board, dollop 2 tablespoons herb butter on each steak, tent with aluminum foil, and let rest 5 to 10 minutes.
+Slice 1/2 inch thick and serve.